ctr-alt-f3/Gadu-Gadu-auto-roulette-bot/README.md

 # Quick start
 change values in "hide" functions, as they are dependant on monitor and browser u are using.
+- change (1421, 469) (cords in 17-th line) to position, where nickname of a person appears
-You also have to install:
+- change (1599, 652) (cords in 18-th line) to position, where "copy to clipboard" appears) You also have to install:
 - pyautogui
 - pyperclip